gbionescu/yt2podcast/README.md

 # yt2podcast
-Turn a YouTube channel into a podcast channel using yt2podcast and listen the audio track using your favorite podcast player.
+Turn a YouTube channel into a podcast channel using yt2podcast and listen audio tracks using your favorite podcast player.

 Tested with:
   - Podcast Addict on Android (works)